 “Your old boyfriend smells something fishy over on Butcher Road.”

-Streetlights cast a muddled hue across Butcher Road as Walker’s police cruiser coasted to a stop at the curb.
-Jack Fowler had moved a safe distance from the stench but approached as the officer stepped from his car.
+STREETLIGHTS cast a muddled hue across the littered street as Al Walker’s police cruiser coasted to a stop at the curb.
+Jack had moved a safe distance from the stench but approached as the officer stepped from his car.

-“Didn’t expect you’d still be here,” Walker said, pulling a flashlight from his belt, shining it at Fowler before turning it toward the dark building.
+“Didn’t expect you’d still be here,” Walker said.
+He lifted a flashlight from his belt, shining it at Fowler before turning it toward the dark building.

-“I just wanted to make sure you’d show up,” Fowler replied with an emotionless stare.
+“I just wanted to make sure you’d show up,” Jack replied.

 “I don’t smell anything,” Walker said, lifting his nose into the air.

-Walker turned and retrieved one from the glovebox and handed it to Fowler.
+Walker turned and retrieved one from the glove box, handing it to Fowler.

-“Come this way,” Fowler said, stepping toward the rear of the home.
+“Come this way,” Jack said, stepping toward the rear of the home.
 “The odor’s stronger back here.”

-With both men shining flashlights along their path, they maneuvered through tall grass and around debris, walking with knees high toward the backdoor.
+As both men shined flashlights along their path, they maneuvered through tall grass and around debris, walking with knees high toward the backdoor.
 Windows at the rear of the house were boarded shut, but the weathered backdoor was slightly ajar.

 “Man, you weren’t kidding,” Walker said, taking a handkerchief from his pocket to cover his nose.
 “Something’s ripe in there.”